LucasRothe/Expo/README.txt

    A: Your data set probably contains a value which does not correspond to the read-in format.
       Often this value is slightly longer than the majority of the values.
 If it is possible, the format should be adjusted.

+ >> Do you have a problem which is not mentioned above, please contact Maintainer/s.
+Your request will be responded as fast as possible.
+    Please keep in mind that this project is done within the authors'/maintainers' spare time.

 ## Maintainer/s
 - Lucas Rothe (https://github.com/LucasRothe)